MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/dns-records-not-present.md

 ### Cause 7: Timing issue caused when you change DNS server IP unless KB2520155 is installed

 This issue occurs because of an issue in the DNS Client service.
-When the DNS server configuration information is changed on a client, the DNS Client service deletes the DNS host record of the client from the old DNS server and then adds it to the new DNS server.
-Because the DNS record is present on the new server that is a part of the same domain, the record isn't updated.
+When the DNS server configuration information is changed on a client, the DNS Client service deletes the DNS host record of the client from the old DNS server.
+It then adds it to the new DNS server.
+Because the DNS record is present on the new server, which is a part of the same domain, the record isn't updated.
 However, the old DNS server replicates the deletion operation to the new DNS server and to other DNS servers.
 So the new DNS server deletes the record, and the record is deleted across the domain.

 Install [KB2520155](https://support.microsoft.com/help/2520155) on Windows Vista, Windows 7, Windows Server 2008, and Windows Server 2008 R2 computers.